yh15kla9/github-lesser-known-programming-languages/README.md

   - Function tags/closures/error prompts/runtime stack traces/coroutines
   - Integrated SSA/linear scan register allocation/reflection/assembler & linker
 # O:
-- [Odin](https://github.com/odin-lang/Odin) - The Odin programming language is designed with the intent of creating an alternative to C.
 - [Onyx](https://onyxlang.io/) - A data-oriented, expressive, and modern programming language
 # P:
 - [Pharo](https://github.com/pharo-project/pharo) - Pharo is a pure object-oriented programming language and a powerful environment, focused on simplicity and immediate feedback (think IDE and OS rolled into one).
-- [Pony](https://github.com/ponylang/ponyc) - Pony is a compiled, actor-model, capabilities-secure, high performance programming language that prevents concurrency mistakes such as data races and deadlocks by design with reasonable syntactic defaults.
-Its FFI allows Pony to interface with other languages.
 - [Processing](https://github.com/processing/processing4/) - Processing is a flexible software sketchbook and a language for learning how to code.
 Since 2001, Processing has promoted software literacy within the visual arts and visual literacy within technology.
 There are tens of thousands of students, artists, designers, researchers, and hobbyists who use Processing for learning and prototyping.
 - [PureScript](https://github.com/purescript/purescript) - A strongly-typed functional programming language that compiles to JavaScript
 # Q: